shashanthk/basic-server-setup-guide/installing_mysql8.md

 		SHOW GRANTS FOR john;

-9. To drop an user
+9. To drop a user

 		DROP USER 'john'@'localhost';

-10. To login to other user
+10. To login to another user

 		mysql -u john -p   ### hit Enter and enter the password